MoMA Museum of Modern Art in New YorkBuy tickets now

 Interesting Exhibits at the MoMA

-The permanent exhibitions in the Museum of Modern Art can be divided in three categories: Artworks from the 1880s until the 1940s on the fifth floor, the collection from the 1940s to 1970s on floor 4 and the most recent creations from the 1970s to the present on floor two.
+The permanent exhibitions in the Museum of Modern Art can be divided into three categories: Artworks from the 1880s until the 1940s on the fifth floor, the collection from the 1940s to 1970s on floor 4 and the most recent creations from the 1970s to the present on floor two.
 Personally, I find the artworks on the fifth floor most striking, as these are from the best-known artists, like Frida Kahlo, Salvador Dalí, Gustav Klimt and many more.
-Special exhibitions are most of the time on display on the sixth floor, where also the in house museum store is located.
+Special exhibitions are displayed throughout the museum; view the map to see where you can find them.

 Eric’s Visit in 90 Minutes

-After I spent some time on the upper floor, I stroll through the fourth and third floor.
+After I spent some time on the upper floor, I stroll through the fourth and third floors.
 As the exhibits change quite often, the topics can be quite diverse.
 Don’t be surprised when you see unconventional things.
-Last time I visited, there was a vending machine filled with plastic bottles that contained trash from Williamsburg.
+The last time I visited, there was a vending machine filled with plastic bottles that contained trash from Williamsburg.
 You never know in advance what edgy art you might find here!

 How to visit the Museum of Modern Art

 The older part of the collection is usually displayed on the fifth floor.
-When you descend on the lower floors, you will see that the artworks are getting “younger”.
-You are basically travelling through time and end your journey in the present age.
+When you descend to the lower floors, you will see that the artworks are getting “younger”.
+You are basically travelling through time, ending your journey in the present age.
 Therefore, I would recommend starting on the top floor and then going down floor by floor.
 After your visit, you can enjoy a drink outside in the sculpture garden in the warmer months.
 For lunch head to Café 2 on the second floor.
 If you just want to have a coffee, take the escalators up to the 6th floor, where the Terrace Café welcomes you with snacks and cocktails.

-Combine your visit at MoMA Museum of Modern Art with some sightseeing and head first to Top of the Rock in the early morning.
+Combine your visit to the MoMA Museum of Modern Art with some sightseeing and head first to Top of the Rock in the early morning.
 On the way there make a stop at St Patrick’s Cathedral, on the opposite side of the observation deck.